 - the precise format of insider lists and the format to update them (ITS);

-Pursuant to MAR, ESMA received two formal requests (mandates) from the European Commission to provide technical advice to assist the European Commission on the possible content of the delegated acts required by some provisions of the MAR.
-ESMA was required to provide technical advice by no later than eight months after the entry into force of MAR.
+Pursuant to MAR, ESMA received three formal requests (mandates) from the European Commission to provide technical advice to assist the European Commission on the possible content of the delegated acts required by some provisions of the MAR.
+These reports to these mandates were published in 2015 and 2020.

 - inside information for commodity derivatives markets or spot markets;